-In 1953, we were very fortunate to become the custodians of Scarsdale’s historic Wayside Cottage.
-Historians believe Wayside dates back to around 1715, making it the oldest landmark in the Village of Scarsdale and one of the oldest preserved residences in the United States.
-Since then, the JLCW has carried out widespread restorations and returned it to its rich Colonial past.
-It is our great honor to call this historic landmark our home.
+We are fortunate to have been the custodians of Scarsdale’s historic Wayside Cottage for the last 70 years!
+Historians believe Wayside dates back to around 1715, making it one of the oldest preserved residences in the United States.
+The JLCW is honored to call this historic landmark our home and has carried out widespread restorations and returned it to its rich past.

 Wayside Cottage was originally built by Edmund Tompkins on his 100 acre plot of land in today’s Fox Meadow neighborhood.
 Listed on the National Registry of Historic Sites, Wayside Cottage is believed to date back to 1717 and has evolved and grown over the years from a one-room farmhouse, to an inn, tavern, post office, and library.
 Read more about its rich history below:

 |1717||The “Wayside” plot (originally about 100 acres) was conveyed to Edmund Tomkins April 22, 1717 by Caleb Heathcote.|

 |1729||Thomas Hadden bought the farm from Abraham Hyatt in 1729.|

 |1761||In 1761 the Varian Family moved to the cottage when James Varian, a staunch patriot, decided to move his family out of New York City when it was captured by the British to “neutral ground” as Wayside’s location was considered.
 The Varian family’s tenure straddled both Colonial and post-Colonial times with Wayside Cottage serving as a drover’s inn and private residence until 1851.|